alem-platform/foundation/triple-s/README.md

   - Check if the specified bucket exists by looking it up in the bucket metadata storage.
   - Ensure the bucket is empty (no objects are stored in it) before deletion.
   - If the bucket exists and is empty, remove it from the metadata storage.
-  - Return a 204 No Content status code if the deletion is successful, or an error message in XML format if the bucket does not exist or is not empty (e.g., 404 Not Found for a non-existent bucket, 409 Conflict for a non-empty bucket).
+  - Return a `204 No Content` status code if the deletion is successful, or an error message in XML format if the bucket does not exist or is not empty (e.g., `404 Not Found` for a non-existent bucket, 409 Conflict for a non-empty bucket).

+Don't forget to process the data and save the corresponding metadata in your CSV file.

 ### Ensuring Unique and Valid Bucket Names: